sjfandrews/MitoImpute/README.md

 devtools::install_github(c("vserch/himc/HiMC"))
 ```

-Once all the prerequiste software is isntalled, MitoImpute can be installed on a git-enabled machine by typeing:
+Once all the prerequiste software is installed, MitoImpute can be installed on a git-enabled machine by typeing:

 ```bash
 git clone https://github.com/sjfandrews/MitoImpute